 You’re required by law to provide various certificates and paperwork to sell your home.

-In this article we’ll cover exactly what documents are needed to sell a house as well as going over some other special circumstances which may require additional documents (explained later in the article)
+In this article, we’ll cover exactly what documents are needed to sell a house, as well as going over some other exceptional circumstances which may require additional documents (explained later in the article)

 Let’s get started.

 By law, proof of your identity is required by various sources when it comes to selling your house, such as solicitors, mortgage lenders and estate agents.
 Two separate documents are necessary in order to prove both your ID and address, such as a passport or driving licence for the former and a bank statement or utility bill dated within the last three months for the latter.

 Various forms of proof are acceptable, with a complete list of the various documentation available to view at the official UK Government website.